afamousscientist/Shoot/README.md

 - Lobby screen showing the three most recently accessed projects and quick new/open actions.
 - Profile bar that remembers your display name, plugin toggles, and recent projects.
-- Simple project table view where each row is a page with block type, labels, and text content.
+- Simple project table view where each row is a page with inline-editable title, type, and synopsis cells.
-- Double-click a page to open it in the sidebar editor with screenplay-friendly block choices (action, character, dialogue, scene header).
+- Double-click a page to open it in the sidebar script editor.
+Start typing to build multiple screenplay blocks (scene headers, action, character, dialogue) with tab-to-character and enter-to-dialogue flows.
 - Toggle sidebar orientation (side-by-side or stacked) with a responsive tool shelf that can collapse.
 - Ctrl/Cmd + S support and Save button for quick persistence to disk.
 - Plugin placeholders per profile that stay enabled/disabled based on user preference.